sgerogia/sgerogia.github.io/_posts/2022-08-12-Chainlink-Oracle.md

 # Footnotes

-1. <a name="footnote_1"></a>In the following images, smart contract and blockchain are used interchangeably.
+1. <a name="footnote_1"></a>In the following images and text, the terms "smart contract" and "blockchain" are used interchangeably.
+2. <a name="footnote_2"></a>In any but the most trivial cases, the oracle contract would be deployed behind a [proxy][22] for easy upgrades.
+This is omitted here for brevity.